 It is also best to support local people for your Angkor Wat tour.
 Most tuk-tuk drivers can take you there, so if you have a relationship with a driver it can be a great way to support their family.
-Cambodia family tours are often best anyway: we also had a wonderful tour guide in Battambang, who created his own local trail which supported people he knew and enabled us to meet them when we otherwise wouldn’t have had the opportunity.
+Cambodia family tours are often best anyway: we also had a wonderful tour guide in Battambang, who created his own local trail which supported people he knew and was tailored to our needs.
 Getting to know him enhanced our visit so much, as we were blessed with his personal stories as well as his contacts and individualised attention.

 If you want to take a licensed guide along with you (as they must be accredited to enter the temples) you can find one who speaks your language on the Cambodia Tourist Guide website.